 This Hopkinson’s Roller Mill came from Brewhurst Mill, Loxwood and dates from the 1880s.
 It is fully working and is used to demonstrate oat crushing for animal feed.
 Grain is fed in to the hopper at the top and passes between two 250kg steel rollers, each running at a slightly different speed.

 Before grain can be milled it must be cleaned to remove chaff and debris.
 This Robert Boby grain cleaner was installed at Burton Mill in 1979 and used for about seven years.
 The age and origin of this machine is unknown.
-Currently it is not in working order so our flour is produced from grain cleaned by Bartholomew’s of Chichester.

 At the side of the mill in an underground chamber is this Blake’s Hydram.
 This water pump is powered by the pond water and was used to pump spring water to cottages further up Burton Park Road.
 It was installed sometime before 1925.
 A second ram pump, manufactured by Green & Carter in Winchester, was installed in an adjacent chamber in 1925.